google/WebFundamentals/src/content/en/updates/2015/12/getting-started-pwa.md

 There's really nothing stopping you from applying any of the above principles to an existing application or framework you're building with.
 A few other principles worth keeping in mind while building your Progressive Web App are the [RAIL](/web/tools/chrome-devtools/profile/evaluate-performance/rail) user-centric performance model and [FLIP](https://aerotwist.com/blog/flip-your-animations/) based animations.

-I'm hopeful that during 2016, we'll see an increasing number of boilerplates and seed projects organically baking in support for Progressive Web Apps as a first-class citizen.
+I'm hopeful that during 2016, we'll see an increasing number of boilerplates and seed projects organically baking in support for Progressive Web Apps as a core feature.
 Until then, the barrier to adding these features to your own apps isn't very high and are IMHO, quite worth the effort.

 ## Architecture